 So, it stands to reason that a tourist mecca such as Myrtle Beach, South Carolina would have numerous tours to choose from as well.
 And they do!

 Two of the most popular cruises are with sister boats – Sea Thunder and Sea Screamer, both of which depart from locations north of North Myrtle Beach.
-Many travelers might be familiar with Sea Screamer’s other locations – currently in Clearwater, Florida and former locations that included Miami and Toronto, Canada.
+Travelers might be familiar with Sea Screamer’s other locations – currently in Clearwater, Florida and their former locations that included Miami, Florida and Toronto, Canada.
 Of course, the Toronto franchise did not offer dolphin sightings; it was more of a scenic tour of the harbor followed by a thrill ride on Lake Ontario.

-Been Here Done That reviewers have, at one time or another, ridden each of the boats in the Sea Screamer fleet, and recently have enjoyed a cruise aboard the Sea Thunder as well.
+Been Here Done That reviewers have, at one time or another, have taken cruises on ALL boats in the Sea Screamer fleet (including the defunct locations), and recently have enjoyed a cruise aboard the Sea Thunder as well.
 Consequently, we feel qualified to compare both experiences.

 Sea Thunder and Sea Screamer have much in common, including: